nus-cs2103/website-base/admin/ip-tasks-fragment.md

 * You may give the product any name, but do not rename the repo.
 * Reminder: you can give the chatbot any personality (there is no need to follow the exact command/response formats given)
 * {{ icon_important_big_red }} Ensure that the name of the product name is not `Duke` (as required by [Level-0](../se-book-adapted/projectDuke/index.html#level-0-rename-greet-exit)).{% if cs2103 %}<br>
-   Ensure the correct product name appears everywhere in the UI e.g., titlebar of the GUI.{% endif %}
+   Ensure the correct product name appears everywhere in the UI e.g., title bar of the GUI.{% endif %}
-* {{ icon_important_big_red }} Remember to give credit to any code you reused or solutions you adopted from others.
+* {{ icon_important_big_red }} Remember to give credit for any code you reused or solutions you adopted from others.
 Reuse without giving credit is plagiarism and **will be reported to the university for disciplinary action**.

 {{ embed_topic("appendixB-policies.md#policy-reuse", "Admin " + icon_embedding + " **Course Policies → Policy on Reuse**", "1", indent="1") }}
 </div>